December 21, 2018

 What is the most "normal" city in Canada?

 What does it mean to be “normal”?
 Consider for a moment the quintessential Canadian city.
 What does that image in your head look like?
 Are there outdoor rinks, wheat fields, and abundant Timmies?
 Does your mental image include a yoga studio, a dispensary, and a third-wave coffee shop?
 Canadians like to celebrate a self-constructed identity of diversity-the cultural mosaic- that is punctuated with conspicuous Canadiana that binds everything together.
+Canada is a highly urbanized country–it is a nation of cities, and while every Canadian city has elements that scream “Canada!”, is there a city that can stand above the rest and definitely claim to be the most quintessentially Canadian city of them all?
 Read more

 October 1, 2018